 Caseville Blue Sky Theater

 The Blue Sky operated from 1950 – 1977.
 Surrounded by farmland it offered summer nighttime movies for 300.
 Faced with a decline in attendance the drive-in showed “blue films” in the 1970’s.
 Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
-All that remains is a pile of rubble east of Gott’s Corners on Kinde Road.
+All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.

 Bad Axe Drive-In Hung Until the 1980’s